 We’re talking about creating customized content for carefully segmented lists.
 Marketers who segment their campaigns see up to 760% increase in revenue.

 In a nutshell, it’s better to send small, segmented email campaigns than blasting generic emails to large, untargeted contacts.

 And just to prove that you will never run out of ways to personalize your content, here are 37 email list segmentation ideas you can apply in your email marketing strategy today.

 But first, there are two types of data you can use to segment your list:

 - Explicit data.
 These are information that are intentionally shared between a contact and a company.
 Think of that information that a user fills out on a landing page or a Contact Us form.
 Even if that info is gathered from somewhere like LinkedIn or Twitter, this is a type of data that a person has willingly shared with the community at large.

 - Implicit data.
 These are information based on digital behavior such as browsing activity or transactional history.
-There’s much you can learn about a user by tracking which emails he opened, what pages he viewed, which links he clicked, what products he checked out, etc.
+There’s much you can learn about users by tracking which emails they opened, what pages they viewed, which links clicked, what products they checked out, etc.

 Take note that these segmentations can work by themselves or when combined with one or two other segments/triggers.
-Let’s begin.
+Let’s dive into it!